patchthecode/patchthecode.github.io/MainTutorial.md

 **Complete**.
 Jump over to [Part 2](https://patchthecode.github.io/MainTutorial2) of this tutorial.

+If your display does not look like this then:

+1. Did you remember to set autolayout constraints?
+2. Is your view shifted off the screen?
+[Look at a solution here](https://patchthecode.github.io/CommonProblems/).

 Create all the other views on your xib that you need.
 Event-dots view, customWhatEverView etc. After designing the views on your xib, go create the functionality for it just like you did in the example above; where you created a `UILabel` and added the functionality to display it.
 You can literally create **any** custom thing with any custom functionality.

 If you're really out of ideas, using the same procedure above, why not try to create a background circular shaped SelectedView to appear when ever you tap on a date cell?
 You can also download the example project on Github and see the possibilities.